 “He does this because he knows—because I’ve communicated, on the most basic level—how deeply I appreciate what he’s giving me.”
 Thomas steadily rolled and massaged Henrik’s nuts in his palm.
 “There’s no doubt in his mind how much I value him.
 Without their gifts, Weston, we’d be alone without an outlet.
 There are those who quite mistakenly judge submissives as less than, and us Doms as better than.
 That we, because we’re the aggressors—because we’re male and assertive—that we somehow hold a higher position, or that we’re somehow better.
 This can be a costly mistake.
 One I hope you’re never guilty of making.”

 In my experience, most submissives freely relinquish control to a Dominant not because they need to, not because they seek a parental figure, and not because they are broken and require fixing.
 We offer the gift of kneeling because it brings us pleasure.
 And, we are thankful for the gift given to us when a Dominate accepts our offering.
-My partner and I have been married for nearly thirty years and maintain a self-styled D/s relationship.
+My partner and I have been married for over thirty years and maintain a self-styled D/s relationship.
 I won’t go into specifics, but like Wes and Grif, we have very distinct Vanilla and Chocolate times.
 Thus, when I kneel I’m not kneeling for my husband, rather I’m kneeling for my Dom.
 A Dom who respects me.
 A Dom who accepts my gifts.
 A Dom who offers me his gifts in return.

 If you’re an author and you happen to be reading this, know I appreciate – beyond words – reading your portrayals of strong, healthy, fully fleshed out submissives.
 If you’re a reader and you also enjoy these types of characters, perhaps Grif and Wes might just be your thing.